blaenk/site/content/notes/scala.md

 ## Enumerations

 Enumerations in Scala aren't defined at the language-level.
 Instead there is a class `scala.Enumeration` that can be used to define enumerations, which works due to path-dependent types.
-This means that `Color.Value` would be different from `Direction.Value` becuase their parts differ:
+This means that `Color.Value` would be different from `Direction.Value` because their parts differ:

 ``` scala
 object Color extends Enumeration {